Sakunweerasinghe/ISEC3004_Assign1_Gr16/README.md

 #The admin login here is admin123 and the password is new123

-# How to exploit Nosql Injection
+# How to exploit Nosql Injection vulnerability

 #Inorder to exploit this web application you need to install a tool called burpsuite communicty edition.
 https://portswigger.net/burp/communitydownload.
 This will act as the middle man between the server and the client requests and allow the user to intercept and direct the requests. **It is important to note that this is simply a tool that helps with intercepts and not a third party program used for exploitation as we must povide the payloads ourselves and perfomr the injection based on feedback.**